-(Hebrews 12:5) And have you forgotten the exhortation that addresses you as sons?
-"My son, do not regard lightly the discipline of the Lord, nor be weary when reproved by him.
+(Hebrews 12:5) And you have forgotten the exhortation that addresses you as children-"My child, do not regard lightly the discipline of the Lord, or lose heart when you are punished by him;

 Since we do not yet live perfect lives before God and others, and since Jesus is the perfecter of our faith, some of our suffering is the discipline of Jesus to help us perfect our faith.
 He can use the persecution of unbelievers to strengthen our faith and teach us more facts of faith to encourage us and enable us to teach others and be good leaders in the faith.
 If as children of God, we sin and refuse to repent immediately, and instead begin to practice any sin, we will become subject to the Lord's discipline and will be under the Lord's discipline until we repent.
 We should not lose heart; the Lord's discipline is an indication that we are children of God.
 God's discipline will be painful, but not all painful experiences or suffering in our lives is the result of God's bringing under His discipline; some of our suffering is caused by the devil and his children.